 A.

-- Symptomatic epilepsy (damage /disruption to brain)
+- Symptomatic epilepsy (damage /disruption to the brain)

 - Idiopathic epilepsy (no obvious cause)